Gradient-Free Privacy Leakage in Federated Language Models through Selective Weight Tampering: Abstract

 \section{Abstract}

-Federated learning (FL) is becoming a key component in many technology-based applications including language modeling-- where individual FL participants often have privacy-sensitive text data in their local datasets.
-However, realizing the extent of privacy leakage in federated language models is not straightforward and the existing attacks only intend to extract data regardless of how sensitive or naive it is.
-To fill this gap, in this paper, we introduce two novel findings with regard to leaking privacy-sensitive user data from federated language models.
+Federated learning (FL) has become a key component in various language modeling applications such as machine translation, next-word prediction, and medical record analysis.
+These applications are trained on datasets from many FL participants that often include privacy-sensitive data, such as healthcare records, phone/credit card numbers, login credentials, etc. Although FL enables computation without necessitating clients to share their raw data, existing works show that privacy leakage is still probable in federated language models.
+In this paper, we present two novel findings on the leakage of privacy-sensitive user data from federated large language models without requiring access to gradients.
 Firstly, we make a key observation that model snapshots from the intermediate rounds in FL can cause greater privacy leakage than the final trained model.
-Secondly, we identify that privacy leakage can be aggravated by tampering with a model's selective weights that are specifically responsible for memorizing the sensitive training data.
-We show how a malicious client can leak the privacy-sensitive data of some other user in FL even without any cooperation from the server.
-Our best-performing method improves the membership inference recall by 29\% and achieves up to 70\% private data reconstruction, evidently outperforming existing attacks with stronger assumptions of adversary capabilities.
+Secondly, we identify that a malicious FL participant can aggravate the leakage by tampering with the model's selective weights that are responsible for memorizing the sensitive training data of some other clients, even without any cooperation from the server.
+Our best-performing method\footnote{Our source code: \href{https://figshare.com/s/8636bd193495193c0fe4}{https://figshare.com/s/8636bd193495193c0fe4}} increases the membership inference recall by 29\% and achieves up to 71\% private data reconstruction, evidently outperforming existing attacks that consider much stronger adversary capabilities.
+Lastly, we recommend a balanced suite of techniques for an FL client to defend against such privacy risk.